4. Installing additional software#

 module load Python/3.11.3-GCCcore-12.3.0

-3. Optional Load modules with additional Python packages
+3. Optional Load other modules with additional Python packages:

 module load SciPy-bundle/2023.07-gfbf-2023a